hades-rp2010/alishdipani.github.io/_pages/about.md

   - /about.html
 ---

-I am a recent graduate from [BITS Pilani, Goa Campus, India](https://www.bits-pilani.ac.in/goa/) with a Bachelor of Engineering (B.E.) in Computer Science.
+I am a third year undergraduate from [BITS Pilani, Goa Campus, India](https://www.bits-pilani.ac.in/goa/) with a Bachelor of Engineering (B.E.) in Electrical and Communications Engineering and a Minor in Physics.

-My Research Interests are Machine Learning, Deep Learning, Reinforcement Learning, Psychology, Computation Neuroscience and Cognitive Neuroscience; especially intersection of these fields.
+My Research Interests are Machine Learning, Deep Learning, Reinforcement Learning, Psychology, Cognitive sciences, Causality, Computational neuroscience, and the intersections of these respective fields.

-I work as a Machine Learning Engineer at [Upload AI](https://uploadai.com/) and as a Research Assistant at [The Laboratory of Low Vision and Brain Research, Northeastern University](https://kwonlab.sites.northeastern.edu/)
+I work as a Research Fellow at [Maritime Research Centre, Pune](http://mrc.foundationforuda.in/), working on ML based methods for underwater acoustic modelling
 <!--- My resume can be viewed and downloaded from this [[Link]](https://drive.google.com/file/d/1n93N_m47miXbX5KnYSLxW8JbxBOlPnlo/view?usp=sharing). --->

-My CV can be viewed and downloaded from this [[Link]](https://drive.google.com/file/d/1qSLwNRHp0uGyrPDYPRteDlYZpPczjw-d/view?usp=sharing) (Updated July 2020).
+My CV can be viewed and downloaded from this [[Link]](https://drive.google.com/file/d/18wCudNCni9TP6DFUcMcQ0LHxzBAXiymG/view?usp=sharing)..

 Feel free to get in touch for collaborating or for a chat!
 My email: rpatra.rp54@gmail.com
+My twitter handle: rpatra_2010